ValokAsura/WindowerAddons/QuickTrade/readme.md

 Version History
 ---------------
+v1.5.0
+2018.08.22
+* Added Ancient Beastcoin trading with Sagheera
+* Added Pellucid Stone, Fern Stone, and Taupe Stone trading with Oseem
+* Added Befouled Water trading to Odyssean Passage
+* Adjusted Waypoint crystal trades to be much faster if you are carrying different crystal types

 v1.4.0
 2018.08.11
 * Added functionality '//qtr all' to use the Itemizer addon to include items in your Mog Case and Mog Sack